-Businesses and WisDOT walk a fine line together.
-The contractor seeks to reduce traffic on the highway under construction so work can be completed efficiently, quickly and safely.
-At the same time, business owners and operators want to maintain a steady traffic stream so customers and employees can reach their destinations as easily as possible.
+Reducing traffic through work zones allows work to be completed efficiently, quickly and safely.
+At the same time, business owners and operators want to maintain access to their businesses, so customers and employees can reach their destinations as easily as possible.

-When four lanes are reduced to two lanes, or when two lanes are narrowed to one lane, it becomes essential to reduce traffic by a significant amount.
-Even when the highway capacity has been cut in half, diverting 10 to 20 percent of the traffic flow to other routes can keep the traffic stream workable for both drivers and the contractor.
-That permits the remaining 80 to 90 percent of traffic to flow through the work zone at a reasonable speed and allows drivers to reach businesses, industries and residents along the route.
+When four lanes are reduced to two lanes, or when two lanes are narrowed to one lane, it’s essential to reduce traffic by a significant amount.
+Even when the highway capacity is cut in half, diverting 10 to 20% of the traffic flow to other routes can keep the traffic stream workable for both drivers and the contractor.
+That permits the remaining 80 to 90% of traffic to flow through the work zone at a reasonable speed and allows drivers to reach businesses and residences along the route.

 Traffic is like an overflowing river - it takes the path of least resistance.
 It may follow a marked detour route.
-But most local traffic spills onto nearby streets and roads with which drivers are familiar, each driver finding his or her own special way to circumvent construction.
+But most local traffic spills onto nearby streets and roads drivers are familiar with, and drivers find their own way to circumvent construction.

-When the highway is being reconstructed "under traffic," WisDOT suggests drivers use alternate routes.
+When the highway is under construction while open to traffic, WisDOT suggests drivers use alternate routes.

 - Tell customers and employees about traffic restrictions.
-Distribute brochures, flyers and paycheck stuffers.
-Inserts with regular customer billings can also be very effective.
+You might consider brochures or flyers for the public or employees.
+Billing or paycheck inserts can also be very effective.

 - Help your suppliers and their truck drivers identify alternate routes to your business or industry.
 Do this before construction begins.

-- Schedule shipments at non-peak travel times and consider routes that enable your outgoing vehicles to avoid the work zone.
+- Schedule shipments at non-peak travel times when possible and consider routes that enable your outgoing vehicles to avoid the work zone.

 - Encourage your employees to use alternate transportation.

-- Establish a company-sponsored carpool or vanpool program, or encourage employees to use existing programs.
+- Some companies may consider sponsoring carpool or vanpool programs, or encourage employees to use existing programs.